Window Replacement

 Windows are one of the few elements of your home that can be enjoyed both inside and outside of your house.
-Your choice of a replacement window can have a huge impact on interior décor as well as curbside appeal.
+Your choice of a replacement window can have a profound impact on interior décor as well as curbside appeal.
 In addition, the improved energy efficiency of properly installed replacement windows can pay dividends for years to come.
 Not all replacement windows are created equal.
 It is always important to choose the type of window that will best serve your needs as a homeowner.
-Believe it or not, windows made of wood or vinyl may need to be replaced in as early as 5-10 years—this varies based on exposure and quality of product.
-Remember that your windows are exposed to the elements day after day including damaging wind, harsh bouts of rain, strong sunlight, and the extreme nature of current weather patterns.
-The changing temperatures of the seasons also contribute to compromising a window’s fit as wood and vinyl will expand and contract with the rising and dropping temperatures.
+Windows made of wood or vinyl may need to be replaced in as few as 5-10 years based on exposure and quality of product.
+Windows are exposed to wind, rain, ultraviolet light, and the changing temperatures of the seasons, which cause materials like vinyl and wood to expand and contract, ultimately compromising the window’s fit.
 For this reason many homeowners are considering fiberglass window products as an alternative to traditional materials because they are stronger and do not expand and contract the way wood and vinyl replacement windows do.

 window installation services